-- 1. MARKET BEEF AUCTION - a.
+- MARKET BEEF AUCTION - a.
 Market beef and dairy steer animals can be sold.
 (This is not a ribbon sale). - b.
 Each exhibitor may sell one live animal, which was exhibited in the Market Beef Show. - c.
 Animals will be sold based on Cedar County Fair check in weight.
 This sale weight will be announced to the audience and printed on show sheets/sale program. - d.
 All sales are final once a bid is accepted. - e.
 Buyers should write checks at the end of the entire Auction.
 Checks need made out to Cedar County Extension. - f.
 Checks will be issued to all youth following completion of sale data entry at the Extension Office. - g.
 Deductions will be made for administrative fees. - h.
 Exhibitors are responsible for their animal until sale animal release time, please coordinate with your animal's purchaser for

 - timely pick up.
-Loss of animal or injury is the responsibility of the exhibitor until ownership is transferred at release time. - Market Beef animals sold through the auction or other sales have changed ownership and are ineligible to enter any other show as a 4-H/FFA animal. - i.
-Sale order will be determined the week of the fair.
+Loss of animal or injury is the responsibility of the exhibitor until ownership is transferred at release time. - i.
+Market Beef animals sold through the auction or other sales have changed ownership and are ineligible to enter any other show as a 4-H/FFA animal. - i.
+Sale order will be determined the week of the fair. - k.
+Exhibitors will be responsible for signing up in FairEntry by July 9th or will be placed at the bottom on the sale order.